-Five Reasons to See Your UrologistFebruary 14th, 2014 - Posted by Dana Scott to Marina Robotics
+Five Reasons to See Your UrologistFebruary 14th, 2014 - Posted to Marina Robotics

 Urinary health is important and should be monitored regularly.
 Oftentimes men overlook symptoms, or dismiss them, when they could be caused by a more serious condition.

 Knowing when to schedule an appointment with a Urologist is important for early diagnosis and treatment that could prove life saving.

 - Blood in the urine, whether visible or only seen under a microscope, is not normal and can be an early warning sign of bladder or kidney cancer.
 One incident of blood in the urine mandates a visit to the urologist for basic screening tests and exams, including urine tests, x-rays, or a look inside the bladder with a fiberoptic scope (cystoscopy).
 Waiting to see if the blood will go away is not advised.

 - An elevated or change in PSA (prostate-specific antigen) level.
 PSA remains one of the most sensitive indicators of prostate cancer.
 If your PSA level increases, even if still within "normal" levels, it may suggest cancer and should be evaluated.

 - An abnormal prostate exam.
 Abnormalities -- firmness, small nodules, or irregularities -- may indicate prostate cancer.
 This is why it is critical that all men over the age of 40 get a yearly exam, ideally by the same doctor.
 If detected early, the cure rate is high.